 Choosing Authentication for a Service Bus Application

-The TransportClientEndpointBehavior behavior is a Windows Communication Foundation (WCF) class that is used to specify the Windows Azure Service Bus authentication credentials for a particular endpoint.
+The TransportClientEndpointBehavior behavior is a Windows Communication Foundation (WCF) class that is used to specify the Microsoft Azure Service Bus authentication credentials for a particular endpoint.
 Instances of this behavior are shareable across endpoints so that the descriptions of multiple endpoints (listener and channels) using the same Service Bus credentials can be populated with the same configured instance of this class.

 The behavior can be defined and applied to endpoints in code and in configuration files.